How We Work

 The Advisory Table includes representatives from each of our partner organizations, representatives from the Neighborhood Table, and Imagine Forsyth staff.
 The role of the Advisory Table is to offer ongoing advice and guidance for iF’s collective efforts, as well as to assist in the implementation and execution of our system-level work.

-Coming January 2018: The Neighborhood Table is made up of resident representatives from Imagine Forsyth’s neighborhoods.
-Many of these resident representatives sit on and are represented in each of the other Imagine Forsyth groups; resident representatives have a significant voice in the decision-making processes of all groups.
+Coming Soon: The Neighborhood Table is made up of resident leaders from across Forsyth County.
+Many of these resident leaders sit on and are represented in each of the other Imagine Forsyth groups; resident leaders have a significant voice in the decision-making processes of all groups.
 The full Neighborhood Table convenes quarterly.

 A cornerstone of the Imagine Forsyth model is the concept of resident leadership and direction.
 Being a resident led and directed organization means that resident involvement is built into our operating structure by design and that resident representatives have a significant voice in decisions that are made at every level of the organization.

-Focus Area Networks (FANs) are groups that are focused on improving community outcomes within a particular focus area.
-FAN membership is usually comprised of community leaders, subject matter experts, organizational staff, practitioners, community members, and resident representatives who work together to implement and carry out Imagine Forsyth’s organization-level work.
+The Health and Wellness Action Network is focused on collaborating on planning and action to improve community health and wellness outcomes.
+Action Network membership includes community leaders, subject matter experts, organizational staff, practitioners, community members, and resident representatives who work together to implement and carry out iF’s systems change work.

-FANs convene three times each year and contain multiple subgroups called Action Teams.
-Action Teams meet more frequently than the full FAN and their work is generally more specific and granular in focus.
-Imagine Forsyth has launched it’s first FAN — Food Access, with three additional FANs set to launch later in 2018:
+The Action Network convenes several times each year and contains multiple subgroups called Action Teams.
+Action Teams meet more frequently than the full FAN and their work is generally more specific in focus.

 Imagine Forsyth works on both the organization level and system level to move the needle on outcomes for our entire community.